lohidenver/JPACRUDProject/README.md

 Description
 A Java based program that creates a database for Nintendo Games.
 The user can add and delete games, however, I didnt get the update games to work.

-The adding of the game works as well as the delete.
+The adding of the game works.
+The delete of a game works.

+The updating I believe I have the right methods in my code, but I dont have the right mapping.

 Technologies Used
 Programming Language: Java